tiby312/broccoli-project/report/src/ch10-improvements.md

 ## Continuous Collision detection

-In order to use dinotree for continuous collision detection (suitable for very fast objects, for example), the aabbs that you insert into it must be big enough to contain the position of a bot before and after the time step.
+In order to use broccoli for continuous collision detection (suitable for very fast objects, for example), the aabbs that you insert into it must be big enough to contain the position of a bot before and after the time step.
 This way, upon aabb collisions, you can do fine grained contiuous collision detection and resolution.

 ## 3D

 What about 3d?
 Making this library multi dimensional would have added to the complexity, so the design desision was made to only target 2d.
 Its much easier for me as a developer to visualize 2d.
 So as a good first iteration of this library, targeting just 2d simplifies things.
 Expanding it to 3d, shouldnt take too much effort.
 The hard part would be over.
 Code architecture would hopefully not need to be changed much.

 That's not to say one couldn't still take advantage of this system in a 3d simulation.
 Every bot could store a height field that you do an extra check against in the collision function.
 The downside is that imagine if there were many bots stacked on top of each other, but you only wanted to query a small cube.
 Then doing it this way, your query function would have to consider all those bots that were stacked.
-If there are only a few different height values, one could maintain a seperte 2d dinotree for each level.
+If there are only a few different height values, one could maintain a seperte 2d broccoli for each level.
 Looking at the real world though, and most usecases, your potential z values are much less than our potetial x and y values.
 So for many cases, it probably actually better to use the tree for 2 dimentions, and then naively handling the 3rd.
 Then you dont suffer from the "curse of dimensionality"?
-An even better 3d solution might be to use sweep-and-prune in the z dimesion, and the 2d dinotree for x and y.
+An even better 3d solution might be to use sweep-and-prune in the z dimesion, and the 2d broccoli for x and y.

 ## Pipelining